siash1/be-1percent-better/Logs.md

 - **18 September 2023:** - chatgpt docs, made chatbot with chatgpt and decided to be active and tweet on Twitter
 - **19 September 2023:** - learned SQL
 - **20 September 2023:** - learned SQL roles, made Login and Signup page in react
+- **21 September 2023:** - made login, signup pages n react,learned about JWT, localstorage, session storage, and cookies.
+- **22 September 2023:** - merged login and other pages in the code base, SHA1